quantified-uncertainty/squiggle/CONTRIBUTING.md

 2. Three paramaters or more.

 **Module naming: Use x_y as module names**
-For example: ``Myname__Myproject__Add.res``.
+For example: ``Myname_Myproject_Add.res``.
 Rescript/Ocaml both require files to have unique names, so long names are needed to keep different parts separate from each other.

 See [this page](https://dev.to/yawaramin/a-modular-ocaml-project-structure-1ikd) for more information.
+(Though note that they use two underscores, and we do one.
+We might refactor that later.

 **Module naming: Don't rename modules**
 We have some of this in the Reducer code, but generally discourage it.